-- 13.3.3 An employee who is on annual leave and reports for work at the Employer's request, will not be charged annual leave for that day. - 13.3.4 For purposes of computing overtime pay or compensatory time off, a paid holiday, paid sick day, or paid vacation day shall be considered as time worked. - 13.3.5 Before an employee with compensatory time transfers to another department, a meeting shall be scheduled with the employee, the Union President, or designee, the director of the former department, the director of the new department, and a representative of Human Resources to discuss any concerns regarding use or pay out of the compensatory time. - 13.4 NONEXEMPT (OVERTIME ELIGIBLE).
-The Employer will pay overtime as required by state or federal laws to those nonexempt employees eligible for overtime payments under applicable law. - 13.4.1 At the nonexempt employee's request and with approval of the employee's supervisor, an hour and one-half of compensatory time off shall be allowed for each hour of overtime worked. - 13.4.2 Accrued hours of compensatory time may be "banked" up to a total of two hundred and forty (240) hours of compensatory time [one hundred and sixty (160) hours of overtime worked].
+- 13.3.3 An employee who is on annual leave and reports for work at the Employer's request, will not be charged annual leave for that day. - 13.3.4 For purposes of computing overtime pay or compensatory time, a paid holiday, paid sick day, or paid vacation day shall be considered as time worked. - 13.3.5 Before an employee with compensatory time transfers to another department, Human Resources will examine applicable laws and will contact affected departments where necessary.
+A representative of Human Resources and the employee, and a union representative if so requested, will discuss any concerns regarding use or pay out of the compensatory time. - 13.4 NONEXEMPT (OVERTIME ELIGIBLE).
+The Employer will pay overtime as required by state or federal laws to those nonexempt employees eligible for overtime payments under applicable law. - 13.4.1 At the nonexempt employee's request and with approval of the employee's supervisor, an hour and one-half of compensatory time shall be allowed for each hour of overtime worked. - 13.4.2 Accrued hours of compensatory time may be "banked" up to a total of two hundred and forty (240) hours of compensatory time [one hundred and sixty (160) hours of overtime worked].
 The Employer shall have the option of paying a nonexempt employee for any accrued compensatory time in excess of eighty (80) hours of compensatory time. - 13.4.3 A nonexempt employee who has accrued compensatory time and requests use of the time shall, with the approval of the employee's supervisor, be permitted to use the time off within a reasonable period of time after making the request provided that it does not unduly disrupt the operations of the Employer.
 The Employer agrees to consider the desires of the employee when scheduling use of compensatory time. - 13.4.4 If the Employer cannot grant a nonexempt employee's request for use of compensatory time within a reasonable period because it would unduly disrupt the Employer's operation, the Employer agrees that the employee shall have the option of being paid any or all of the employee's unused "banked" compensatory time.
 The employee shall provide written notice to the Employer and shall be paid the requested "banked" compensatory time on the second pay date after receipt of the written notice. - 13.4.5 A nonexempt employee required to report for work for which there has been no advance notification and which is not continuous with the employee's scheduled work period, shall be guaranteed at least three (3) hours' pay. - 13.5 EXEMPT (OVERTIME INELIGIBLE).
-Exempt employees required and scheduled to work over forty (40) hours in a regular workweek, including time for professional development, are eligible for and may request an equal amount of compensatory time off.
-However, if an employee voluntarily works additional time without prior approval, the employee may not be eligible for compensatory time off.
+Exempt employees required and scheduled to work over forty (40) hours in a regular workweek, including time for professional development, are eligible for and may request an equal amount of compensatory time.
+However, if an employee voluntarily works additional time without prior approval, the employee may not be eligible for compensatory time.

 Compensatory time will be granted at times when it does not interfere with the departmental operation.
 This provision does not apply to circumstances as defined in Sections 13.5.1, and 13.5.2.